 Additional things to consider:

-- Consider Loss Assessment Coverage is for protection against condo a owners nightmare “Special Assessment”.
-Condo Unit owners are equity owners of the condo so bear the burden If the condo’s reserve is underfunded, by poor management or possibly damage that the condo’s insurance policy didn’t fully cover.
+- Consider Loss Assessment Coverage for protection against condo a owner’s nightmare “Special Assessment”.
+Condo Unit owners are equity owners of the condo so they bear the burden if the condo’s reserve is underfunded by poor management or possibly damage that the condo’s insurance policy didn’t fully cover.

-- If you’re a landlord, renting a condo out, you need a landlord’s policy.
-Make sure you collect proof of your tenant’s insurance policy annually
+- If you’re a landlord renting out your condo, you need a landlord’s policy.
+Make sure you collect proof of your tenant’s insurance policy annually.